Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres

-We first examine the performance of TreeDSBM in a low-dimensional synthetic example, using the experimental setup of \citet{noble2023treebased}.
+\paragraph{Synthetic 2$d$ barycentre} We first examine the performance of TreeDSBM in a low-dimensional synthetic example, using the experimental setup of \citet{noble2023treebased}.
 We compute the $(\tfrac{1}{3}, \tfrac{1}{3}, \tfrac{1}{3})$-barycentre of a moon, spiral, and circle dataset with $\eps=0.1$ (recall $\sigma=\sqrt{\tfrac{\eps}{2}}$).
 We compare TreeDSBM ran for 6 IMF iterations against TreeDSB ran for 50 IPF iterations (using checkpoints provided by \citet{noble2023treebased}).
-Note that this is a challenging problem—the lower-dimensional and discontinuous structures in the marginals mean that the barycentre has a complex and fragmented support, and the transport maps to the barycentre are highly discontinuous.

-In Figure 2, we plot the obtained samples from both methods, and for comparison also display the barycentre obtained using the in-sample method from \citet{cuturidoucet14} to give a close approximation to the ground-truth.
-We remark that the aim of this experiment is not to outperform in-sample methods; it is known that such approaches perform well in low dimensions, but do not scale well as dimension increases.
-To quantitatively assess performance, we report the Sinkhorn divergence \citep{genevay2018_sinkdiv} relative to this `ground-truth' in Table 2.
+In \Cref{fig:2d_3datasets_plot}, we plot the obtained samples from both methods, and for comparison also display the barycentre obtained using the in-sample method from \citet{cuturidoucet14} to give a close approximation to the ground-truth.
+To quantitatively assess performance, we report the Sinkhorn divergence \citep{genevay2018_sinkdiv} relative to this `ground-truth' in \Cref{tab:2d_table}.
 The results show that TreeDSBM \textit{significantly} improves over TreeDSB in this setting, approximating the barycentre to a high degree of accuracy and at a much lower computational cost (with good convergence after only a few IMF iterations).
 It is able to successfully capture the complex nature of the barycentre in this challenging example (previously suggested as a potential limitation of dynamic solvers in \citet{noble2023treebased}), and the barycentres generated from different vertices $k$ exhibit improved consistency.
-For details of the experimental setup, see the Appendix.
+For details of the experimental setup, see Appendix \ref{app:synthetic_2d_details}.